SAP/abap-to-json/docs/advanced.md

 ```

 # Custom formatting of values for serialization of ABAP into JSON
 Sometimes you need custom formatting for your ABAP data when serializing it into JSON.
-In another use case, you have some custom, DDIC-defined data types that are not automatically recognized by standard code, so no appropriate formatting is applied (for example, custom boolean or timestamp type).
+In another use case, you have some custom, DDIC-defined data types that are not automatically recognized by standard code, so no appropriate formatting is applied (for example, a custom boolean or timestamp type).

 In such cases, you have the following options:
 1. Extend the class and overwrite the method DUMP_TYPE.
 You can check an example in the section [class extension](class-extension.md).